-We have shown that the distribution of gain scores from the actual extreme heat wave and from Faux Heat Wave 1 differ in important ways.
-There also is some evidence that for the actual and faux heat waves, precursor variables 14 days earlier can differ as well.
-But dependence between the 14 day lagged predictors makes claims about such differences somewhat tenuous.

-The statistics literature has long suggested ways, inconclusively, to think about and analyze variables that are highly correlated (Alin, 2010).
-Some recent work seems especially relevant for our setting: variable selection combined machine learning (Chan et al., 2022).
-But all approaches we have seen to date accept the data on hand as the venue for progress.
-The results are a long way from closure.
+The statistics literature has long suggested, inconclusively, ways to think about and analyze variables that are highly correlated (Alin, 2010).
+Some recent work seems especially relevant for our setting: variable selection combined with machine learning (Chan et al., 2022).
+But all approaches we have seen to date exploit the data on hand as the venue for progress.
+The recommendations are a long way from closure.

-If there were such a thing as an \emph{ideal} extreme heat wave and such a thing as an \emph{ideal} set of warm summer days, perhaps the empirical messiness of heat wave drivers could be reduced substantially.
+If there were an \emph{ideal} extreme heat wave and an \emph{ideal} set of ordinary hot summer days, perhaps the empirical messiness of heat wave drivers could be reduced substantially.
 Recall that the June PNW faux heat wave had many gain scores similar to those of the June actual heat wave.
-This is not surprising because surface temperatures are produced by normal weather and topographical forcings likely combined with dynamic forcings when a heat dome arrives.
-Ubiquitous factors such as earlier surface temperatures are still in play.
-Perhaps for similar reasons, many of the predictors available in the AIRS data must be highly correlated making it extremely difficult to isolate their separate effects.
+This is not surprising because surface temperatures are produced by normal weather and topographical factors likely combined with dynamic forcings when a heat dome arrives.
 Might abstractions from extreme heat waves and usual summer days help?
-Under the right circumstances perhaps an ideal extreme heat wave might have only a few dominant predictors and an ideal garden-variety series of very warm days also might have only a few, but different, dominant predictors.

-We can borrow from the social sciences the concept of an ``idea type'' or a ``pure type'' (Garth and Mills, 1958) that abstracts the essential features of some phenomenon much like many key concepts in climate science.
-Then, perhaps a genetic algorithm can be employed to construct two ideal types: a synthetic population of extreme heat wave grid cells and a synthetic grid cell population of normal sequences of very warm summer days.
+We borrow from the social sciences the concept of an ``idea type'' or a ``pure type'' (Garth and Mills, 1958) that abstracts the essential features of some phenomenon much like many key concepts in climate science.
+Then, perhaps a genetic algorithm can be employed to construct two ideal types: a synthetic population of extreme heat wave grid cells and a synthetic population of ordinary summer day grid cells.
 Comparisons between the two might allow for a more definitive reading of their similarities and differences.